 On April 30, 1885, 188 Beacon was acquired from James Leeds’s estate by Dr. Edward Wigglesworth.
 He and his wife, Sarah Willard (Johonnot) Frothingham Wigglesworth, made it their home.
 They previously had lived at 37 Fairfield.
 They also maintained a home in Jackson, New Hampshire.

-He died in January of 1896.
-Sarah Wigglesworth continued to live at 188 Beacon until her death in November of 1928.
-She also maintained a home in Manchester.
+Edward Wigglesworth died in January of 1896.
+Sarah Wigglesworth continued to live at 188 Beacon and in February of 1900 she bought a country home in Manchester, Massachusetts.
+She continued to live at 188 Beacon and in Manchester until her death in November of 1928.

 On December 26, 1930, 188 Beacon was acquired from Edward Wigglesworth’s heirs by Walter Howard Gleason and his wife, Mabel W. (Robertson) Gleason.
 They lived at 183 Beacon and also maintained a home in Bass River, Massachusetts.